 Climate and biology trends

-The model with the highest predictive accuracy (ELPD) of the climate state in the southern and central regions of the CCE was a one-trend DFA model (Model 1 in Table 1, Fig. 2a).
-This model included unique observation variances across the six time series, support for heavy-tailed deviations of the latent trend, an AR(1) coefficient on the trend (S1 Fig.), and an estimated trend variance.
-Overall, the trend captured a well-documented cooling period in the CCE between 1980 and 2010 (e.g., Seo et al. 2012), as well as strong El Niño events (e.g., 1982–1983, 1997–1998, 2015–2016) and the 2014–2016 marine heatwave.
-The trends and loadings indicate that these events were generally associated with weaker upwelling, reduced mixed layer depth, low nutrient flux, and warm, stratified waters (Fig. 2a, b).
-All but one of the climate time series (central ILD) were strongly associated with the single trend, i.e., at least 90% of the loading posterior distributions associated with each time series were above or below zero (Fig. 2b).
-The SST, SSH, and BV frequency (water column stratification) time series from the southern and central regions of the CCE loaded positively on this trend (Fig. 2b).
-The BEUTI and CUTI time series from both regions of the CCE and the ILD time series from the central region loaded negatively on the trend (Fig. 2b).
+The model with the highest predictive accuracy (ELPD) of the climate state in the southern and central regions of the CCE was a one-trend DFA model (Model 1 in Table 1, Fig 2).
+This model included unique observation variances across the six time series, support for heavy-tailed deviations of the latent trend, an AR(1) coefficient on the trend (S2 Fig), and an estimated trend variance.
+Overall, the trend captured a well-documented cooling period in the CCE between 1980 and 2010 (e.g., [62]) as well as strong El Niño events (e.g., 1982–1983, 1997–1998, 2015–2016) and the 2014–2016 marine heatwave.
+The trends and loadings indicate that these events were generally associated with weaker upwelling, reduced mixed layer depth, low nutrient flux, and warm, stratified waters (Fig 2, 3).
+All but one of the climate time series (central ILD) were strongly associated with the single trend, i.e., at least 90% of the loading posterior distributions associated with each time series were above or below zero (Fig 3).
+The SST, SSH, and BV frequency (water column stratification) time series from the southern and central regions of the CCE loaded positively on this trend (Fig 3).
+The BEUTI and CUTI time series from both regions of the CCE and the ILD time series from the central region loaded negatively on the trend (Fig 3).

 Table 1.
 Summary information for climate and biology Bayesian DFA models, including whether process error was estimated, observation error variances (unequal or equal among time series, or unique to each survey), the number of model trends, expected log pointwise predictive densities (ELPD), and standard error of ELPD.
 Bold text highlights the models that show best support or highest predictive accuracy for the climate and biology data for the southern and central California Current ecosystem (i.e., highest ELPD).
 All climate and biology models include an AR(1) process and Student-t deviations.

-Figure 2.
-Climate variability in southern and central California Current ecosystem: a) shared trend with 95% credible intervals (1981–2017), b) posterior distributions for loadings on all of the individual time series.
+Fig 2.
+Shared trend with 95% credible intervals of climate variability in the southern and central California Current ecosystem (1981–2017).

+Fig 3.
+Posterior distributions for loadings on all of the individual time series associated with the climate trend (Fig 2).
 Loadings with darker shading indicate time series loading most strongly on the climate trend.
 SST, sea surface temperature; SSH, sea surface height; ILD, isothermal layer depth; BV, Brunt-Väisälä frequency (stratification); CUTI, Coastal Upwelling Transport Index; BEUTI, Biologically Effective Upwelling Transport Index.
-See S1 Table and S1 Figure for climate times series details.
+See S1 Table and S1 Fig for climate times series details.